One-dimensional integral Rellich type inequalities

 \section{Abstract}

 The motive of this note is twofold.
-Inspired by the recent development of a new kind of Hardy inequality, here we discuss the corresponding Hardy-Rellich and Rellich inequality versions in the integral form.
-The obtained sharp Hardy-Rellich type inequality improves the previously known result.
+Inspired by the recent development of a new kind of Hardy inequality, here we discuss the corresponding Hardy--Rellich and Rellich inequality versions in the integral form.
+The obtained sharp Hardy--Rellich type inequality improves the previously known result.
 Meanwhile, the established sharp Rellich type integral inequality seems new.